Florida Birth Injury Lawyer

 Table of Contents

-A birth injury is defined as any injury to a child or fetus immediately before, during or just after the birthing process.
+A birth injury is defined as any injury to a child or fetus immediately before, during, or just after the birthing process.
 Serious birth injuries often come with effects that last a lifetime and can even be fatal.
-There are many causes and mechanisms of injury, but many serious injuries are the direct result of negligence on behalf of doctors, hospitals or other care providers.
-If your baby was injured during birth, or immediately after, no matter what the circumstance, speak with an experienced attorney as soon as possible.
-Birth injury cases are extremely complex and it may not be immediately obvious who or what was responsible for the injuries to your child; and, doctors and nurses will usually not tell you that they made a mistake.
+There are many causes and types of injury, but many serious injuries directly result from negligence on behalf of doctors, hospitals, or other care providers.
+Through commonly used fetal heart monitoring devices, doctors, nurses, and midwives can and should be able to recognize when a baby is in distress and take immediate action.

 Common Types of Birth Injury